creatologist/stardust-js/README.md

 #StardustJS
 Slowly building up this library with stuff I find useful.

-Maybe you'll find it useful too! :)
+### DISCLAIMER
+Some of this stuff isn't for the faint of heart!
+Especially Utils.overload() and Utils.namespace().
+I'm exploring different patterns out of curiousity.
+I've kept them in here for others that are brave and/or curious.. and because I'll still use it for fun.
+Cheers!

 ### Trig